2 Thessalonians

 v9

 ou| pro. "-" - whose.
-Obviously referring to the lawless one.
-The NIV makes this clear by adding "the lawless one".
+Obviously referring to the man of lawlessness.
+The NIV makes this clear by adding "the man of lawlessness".

 v10

-anq w|n "they perish because" - for.
-A causal sense seems likely for this phrase, although more classical than NT Gk.
+anq w|n "they perish because" - in return for which = because.
+A causal sense seems likely for this phrase, although more classical than NT Gk - anti + gen. pro.
 The phrase is usually translated "wherefore" in Luke / Acts.
 An underlying sense of substitution, exchange, "instead of which", is still sometimes present, even correspondence, "in return for their unwillingness to exercise the love of the truth."
 Their deceived state of loss in a dying world is because they "have not accepted a love of the truth" = they are "the ones having not believed the truth", v12, that which results in salvation.

-thV alhqeiaV (a) gen. "[they refused to love] the truth" - [they did not accept the love] of the truth.
+thV alhqeiaV (a) gen. "[they refused to love] the truth" - [they did not accept, receive the love] of the truth.
 We have here another awkward phrase.
-The genitive is usually treated as verbal, objective, "the love that has as its object the Christian gospel", Wanamaker, with "truth" here being understood as a synonym of "the gospel."
-None-the-less, the genitive may simply be adjectival, limiting "love".
+The genitive is usually treated as verbal, objective, "the love that has as its object the Christian gospel", Wanamaker, with "truth" here being understood as a synonym for "the gospel."
+None-the-less, the genitive may simply be adjectival, attributive, limiting "love".
 What they did not accept was a truth type of love, the true love, the divine love expressed for broken humanity in the life, death and resurrection of Christ / the gospel, the consequence of which is salvation to those who accept/believe, cf. Bruce.

 eiV to swqhnai (swzw) aor. pas. inf. "and so be saved" - that [them] to be saved.
 For this construction, eiV + the articular infinitive, see v2.
 It does seem likely that the construction here forms a consecutive clause, as NIV.
 The consequence of that true love, divine love, is salvation.
-The deception undertaken by the lawless one, at the behest of Satan, achieves its intended end of locking many people into this dying world, and this because they do not receive the divine love in Christ which could have saved them.
+The deception undertaken by the man of lawlessness, at the behest of Satan, achieves its intended end of locking many people into this dying world, and this because they do not receive the divine love in Christ which could have saved them.
 Yet, given the first two uses of this construction in the passage, it is possible that it forms a dependent statement of perception, expressing what they "did not accept"; they did not accept that [which] could save them, namely the gospel / "true love" / the divine love expressed for broken humanity in Christ.
 Either way, the point is clear enough.

 v11